 How to Apply for Adjunct Positions.
 As director of my university’s first-year writing program, I hire twenty to thirty adjunct faculty members each semester.

 I also worked as an adjunct for three years before I took my current permanent position.
 Adjunct faculty positions often do not follow as clear or consistent of an application process as tenure-track or other more permanent positions, which makes it difficult for some people to know how they can most effectively attract the attention of those who hire.
 In this post, I will offer ProfHacker readers a few concrete steps that will hopefully help them find adjunct positions more quickly and easily.

 And yes, the academy does itself a huge disservice by relying so heavily on part-timers to teach its classes.
 Institutions need to hire more full-time professors and to provide them with decent benefits.
 That said, rather than engage in debates about the pros and cons of adjunct teaching, I would like to share some practical advice with those who want to test the waters of teaching through a part-time position.
+Religious Studies Adjunct Jobs.